Industrial Advisory Council

 Ganesh Kondapuram is an accomplished leader with over 15 years of experience in semiconductor industry with more than 14 years at Intel Corporation.
 He has held several positions as Engineering Manager and Technical Lead working on various leading edge products that include CPUs, Chipsets and System Platforms for Desktop, Mobile Computation and Consumer Electronics.
 He is currently a Platform Architect in Internet of Things Group (IoTG) at Intel, looking at Functional Safety of Intel products targeting Automotive, Industrial and Energy market segments.
 Ganesh Kondapuram earned his BS in Electronics and Communications Engineering from Osmania University, and MS in Electrical Engineering from Southern Illinois University.

-Michael Krenz Michael Krenz is the Manager of Emerging Technologies at United Technologies Aerospace Systems (UTAS) in Rockford, IL.
-His responsibilities include monitoring competitive technologies and working with companies in adjacent markets on new technologies.
+Michael Krenz Michael Krenz is a Technical Fellow, Electrical Generation/Distribution at Collins Aerospace in Rockford, IL.
+Prior to that he was the Manager of Emerging Technologies, and his responsibilities included monitoring competitive technologies and working with companies in adjacent markets on new technologies.
 Prior responsibilities at UTAS include Advanced Technology Department Head, Systems Engineering Department Head and Software Engineering Manager.
 Prior to UTAS, Mike spent almost 20 years working for Rockwell Collins (RC) in Cedar Rapids, IA where he managed the Advanced Products product line, and held various technical and managerial roles in software, electrical hardware, sub-systems and systems engineering.
 Mike currently holds 28 US Patents, 19 issued in association with his work at RC, and 9 more with UTAS.
 His formal educational background consists of a BSEE from the Milwaukee School of Engineering and an MSECE (Electrical and Computer Engineering) from the University of Iowa.

 Sandeep Kumar joined Silicon Laboratories in 2006 and is responsible for worldwide CAD organization, process engineering and package engineering, product and test engineering, quality assurance, failure analysis, manufacturing engineering, as well as the prototype production and reliability test labs.
 Dr. Kumar’s group drives the company technology strategy and supplier choices.
 Prior to joining Silicon Labs, Dr. Kumar managed global test engineering teams and was responsible for worldwide product and test engineering for the storage business at Agere Systems, Lucent technologies and AT&T Bell Labs.
 As a member of the Bell Labs technical staff, Dr. Kumar also was a member of the group that designed ISDN U-interface chips, Speaker Phone Codec and Sigma-Delta A/D converters.
 Dr. Kumar has a Bachelor in Electrical Engineering from the Indian Institute of Technology, a M.S. in Electrical Engineering from the University of Evansville in Indiana and a Ph.D. in Electrical Engineering from Lehigh University.